Please read the following before sending me email asking me to be your

 etc.) should I plan for?

-To estimate domestic or international tuition and other living expenses, see the estimator tool at:
+To estimate international tuition (also domestic) and other living expenses, see the estimator tool at:

 and Fees (for International Students).